hikoworks/hikogui/docs/how_to/how_to_use_preferences.md

 hi::observer<int> foo;
 preferences.add("bar.foo", foo);

-// Everytime the program loads the value in the preference file is incremented.
+// Every time the program loads the value in the preference file is incremented.
 ++foo;
 ```